Jaffa42/Browser-Organiser/docs/install.md

 permalink: /install
 ---

-Browser Organiser will be available for download soon.
+Browser Organiser will be available for download soon on addons.mozilla.org - currently awaiting review.